 When looking for work-from-home opportunities, don’t put “work from home” into an internet search engine.
 Because if you do, you’re going to get a stream of horribleness.
 You’ve got to be careful, because a lot of the stuff that’s advertised is just designed to separate you from your money.
 And that cash likely will end up in the pocket of a crook — one who’s probably working from home.

 So how do you find legitimate opportunities?
 Read articles, not ads.
-For example, we have an article on our site called “The Top 25 Companies for Work-From-Home Jobs.”
+For example, we have an article on our site called “The Top 25 Companies Hiring for Work-From-Home Jobs Right Now.”
 Search for that sort of thing.
 Read an article from a trusted source, but don’t respond to ads.

 When you’re approaching a work-from-home company, pay close attention to rule No. 1: Do not pay upfront, because that’s a major sign of a rip-off.
 If it’s a legitimate business, you’ll find opportunities without paying for the privilege.